agriffen/pyvis/README.md

 ## Pyvis - a Python library for visualizing networks
 ![](pyvis/source/tut.gif?raw=true)
+## Fork info and description
+*This fork was created to implement the ability to sort edges into groups, and color them accordingly, for the purposes of visualisations within NLP.*
 ## Description
 Pyvis is built around [visjs](http://visjs.org/), a JavaScript visualization library.